redtrib3/Brutal-FX/README.md

 ------------------------------------------------------------------------------------------------------
 For Tutorial check my youtube : https://youtu.be/kw5XugeTrg4

-Thank you
+Thank you for using . : )
-Gracias.
-Merci
-Grazie.